dasuos/SecurityStuff/README.md

 - The decryption of symmetric key with private key, which is after that used to recursively decrypt all files in a directory

 ## TLS sockets - tls_sockets
-- Demonstration of TLS sockets using elliptic-curve Diffie-Hellman key exchange
+- TLS sockets using elliptic-curve Diffie-Hellman key exchange
 - Generate the server's private key and certificate by running: <code>openssl req -new -newkey rsa:3072 -days 365 -nodes -x509 -keyout server.key -out server.crt</code>
 - Generate the client’s private key and certificate by running: <code>openssl req -new -newkey rsa:3072 -days 365 -nodes -x509 -keyout client.key -out client.crt</code>